 Medicines will only be administered that have been prescribed by a doctor or some other authorised person and where it would be detrimental to a child's health if the medicine were not administered during the day.
 These medicines will be administered, by two trained school staff, between the hours of 12:15 and 1:15.
 Non-prescription medicines will not be administered by staff but parents/carers can make arrangements at lunch time to administer the medication to their child.
-Medicines to be administered outside of these times should be administered by a parent.
+Medicines to be administered outside of these times should be discussed first with a member of the school team.